Anna Stainer-Knittel: Fame as "Geier-Wally"

 At the age of seventeen, Anna volunteered to rappel down a rock wall to remove an eagle's nest.
 In the 19th century, this was a common practice to prevent eagles from attacking the local sheep herds.
 The previous year, a similar attempt almost ended in tragedy for the climbers, so no other volunteers could be found.
 She was able to grab the eaglet, stuff him in her rucksack, and ascend without incident although, later, it was said that she was attacked by an adult eagle during the climb.

 In 1863, this event was described by Ludwig Steub in his story, Das Annele im Adlerhorst Later, it was recounted in Wolfs Illustrirter Rundschau.

-Finally, in 1873, it was depicted in a novel by Wilhelmine von Hillern called Die Geier-Wally ("The Vulture Maiden" in English; eagles were often derisively referred to as "vultures").
-The author had become acquainted with Anna and her husband in Innsbruck and decided to render her story in a dramatic, Shakespearean style; naming her heroine "Walburga" (Wally), dramatizing her conflicts with her father, and creating a sort of feminist tract.
+Finally, in 1875, it was depicted in a novel by Wilhelmine von Hillern called Die Geier-Wally (The Vulture Maiden in English; eagles were often derisively referred to as "vultures").
+The author had become acquainted with Anna and her husband in Innsbruck and decided to render her story in a dramatic, Shakespearean style, naming her heroine "Walburga" (Wally) and dramatizing her conflicts with her father.

 In 1892, the story was adapted for an opera: La Wally, by Alfredo Catalani.
-It has also been filmed numerous times, notably:
+It has been filmed multiple times, notably: